Hylance1224/Atten-API/README.md

 | model\_Atten\_API.py | File   | Model modules of Atten-API                                                                                                                        |
 | utility              | Folder | Tools and essential libraries used by Atten-API                                                                                                   |

-### 1.4 Other Important module of Atten-API

-#### 1.4.1 Obtaining functions from description

-Users could obtain functions from description by executing the **obtain\_function.py**.
-The program utilizes GPT-4.0 Turbo model to analyze the description text and extract its functions.

-1.  **Obtain an API Key**

-    Before using this program, you need an OpenAI API key.
-If you don't have one yet, you can register and obtain it from the [OpenAI website](https://openai.com/).

-2.  **Configure the API Key**

-    In the code file **obtain\_function.py**, locate `openai.api_key = ""` on line 8 and insert your API key within the quotation marks.

-3.  **Execute the Program**

-    Locate `description = ""` on line 32 and insert the description within the quotation marks.
-Then, execute the program to obtain functions.

-#### 1.4.2 Vectoring functions

-Users could represents the function list of mashup with a vector by executing the **vectoring\_function.py**.
-The program represents the function list with a vector by utilizing the Sentence-Bert model.

-1.  **Install dependency**

-    Ensure you have the necessary dependency installed.
-You can install it using the pip command: `pip install -U Sentence-transformers`

-2.  **Execute the Program**

-    Provide the list of function sentences in the `functions` variable.
-Then, execute the program to obtain obtain feature vectors for mashup functions.